 What happens exactly?

-- Pain surrounding the bony prominence on the outside of the hip joint
+- Pain with the diameter of a fist on the lateral side of the hip

 - Radiating pain to the outside of the leg up to the knee, sometimes even further